Remington, K & Pollack, JB 2007, Tools for Complex Projects, Gower Publishing Limited, England.

-Remington, M 2017, 'An Inherent Complexity: Projects and Organizations' in Cambridge Handbook of Organizational Project Management, Cambridge University Press, UK, pp. 311-325.View/Download from: UTS OPUS or Publisher's site
+Remington, M 2017, 'An Inherent Complexity: Projects and Organizations' in Cambridge Handbook of Organizational Project Management, Cambridge University Press, UK, pp. 311-325.View/Download from: Publisher's site

 This comprehensive volume provides views from a wide range of international scholars researching OPM at a cross-disciplinary level.

 Remington, K & Pollack, JB 2014, 'Requisite Variety and Decision Making in Complex Projects' in Lundin, R & Hallgren, M (eds), Advancing Research on Projects and Temporary Organizations, Copenhagen Business School Press and Liber, Copenhagen, pp. 234-250.